 There are several surgical weight loss options available today and there is no need to worry about making the decision on your own.
 Making the decision to commit to weight loss surgery can seem frightening, confusing and intimidating.
-Dr. Neil Floch, Dr. Craig Floch, Dr. Abe Fridman, Dr. Peter Ingraldi, and Dr. Marco Lujic will guide you in selecting the weight loss surgery best suited for your needs.
+Dr. Neil Floch, Dr. Craig Floch, Dr. Abe Fridman, and Dr. Peter Ingraldi will guide you in selecting the weight loss surgery best suited for your needs.
 Our surgeons are recognized as expert bariatric surgeons in Connecticut who offer the highest standard of surgical care in laparoscopic weight loss surgery.
 Our practice, Fairfield County Bariatrics, has performed over 4500 weight loss procedures and is recognized as a Center of Excellence® in Connecticut and recognized throughout the country.
 The programs in the hospitals in which they operate, Norwalk Hospital Weight Loss Surgery Program and Saint Vincent’s Bariatric Surgery Program, are equally recognized as Centers of Excellence®.
 We are now also performing weight loss surgery at Griffin Hospital in Derby, Connecticut.

 Together with their staff, our Connecticut bariatric surgeons will provide a comprehensive and multi-dimensional weight loss program that will address all aspects of your life.
 We will provide postoperative nutritional and psychological support, which are essential components to the success of The Fairfield County Bariatrics Program.
 Counseling in these areas contributes to our patients’ success in achieving and maintaining their goals.
 Monthly support groups and preoperative and postoperative nutritional assistance by a registered dietician, specializing in helping obese patients achieve their desired weight loss and achieve optimal health are major ingredients of our program.
 We will start you on an exercise program that is unique to your needs.